 Museum Director and Senior Vice President, Global Arts and Cultural Programs Asia Society

-Dr. MelissaChiu is the Director of the Asia Society Museum in New York and the Senior Vice President for Global Arts and Cultural Programs for the Society's 11 centers and affiliates in the United States and Asia including cultural centers in Hong Kong and Houston.
+On September 29, 2014, Dr. MelissaChiu assumed her position as director of the Hirshhorn Museum and Sculpture Garden.
+Before that she was the Director of the Asia Society Museum in New York and the Senior Vice President for Global Arts and Cultural Programs for the Society's 11 centers and affiliates in the United States and Asia including cultural centers in Hong Kong and Houston.
 She was appointed Museum Director in 2004, after joining Asia Society in 2001 as the first-ever curator of contemporary Asian and Asian American art in the United States.

 As a leading authority on Asian contemporary art, she has initiated a number of major initiatives at the Asia Society Museum, including the launch in 2007 of a contemporary art collection to complement the museum's renowned collection of traditional Asian art, gifted to the Society in 1978 by Mr. and Mrs. John D. Rockefeller 3rd.
 She is the author of numerous articles and books including Breakout: Chinese Art Outside China (2007), Chinese Contemporary Art: 7 Things You Should Know (2008), Asian Art Now (2010, co-authored with Benjamin Genocchio) and an anthology Contemporary Art in Asia: A Critical Reader (2011, co-edited with Benjamin Genocchio).